 Follow any specific preoperative bathing, shaving, or cleaning instructions.

 Discuss any postoperative instructions that need to be followed (for example, changing dressings, post-op medicines, follow-up appointments).
+Purchase any needed supplies or fill your prescriptions ahead of time.

-Do not wear makeup the day of surgery, including nail polish.
+Don't wear makeup the day of surgery, including nail polish.

-Do not wear eye contacts the day of surgery.
+Don't wear eye contacts the day of surgery.

 Leave valuables and jewelry at home.